History > Ship Transport to Kronstadt, Russia in 1766

 Die Vergoldete Weintraube

-Onboard this ship was Friedrich and Catharina Haller who were Catholics from Mainz.
+Onboard this ship were Friedrich and Catharina Haller, Catholics from Mainz.
 Both survived the journey to Norka.

-Onboard this ship was Friedrich and Catharina Haller who were Catholics from Mainz.
+Onboard this ship were Friedrich and Catharina Haller, Catholics from Mainz.
 Both survived the journey to Norka.

 Eva Maria

 The Peter Klaus family was aboard this ship.
-They were part of a privateer recruiter group.
-Peter and his wife Elisabeth arrived in Norka on September 22, 1767.
+They were part of a private recruiter group.
+Peter and his wife, Elisabeth, arrived in Norka on September 22, 1767.
 Their two children, Anton and Johannes, died en route to the settlement area.

 The Peter Klaus family was aboard this ship.
-They were part of a privateer recruiter group.
-Peter and his wife Elisabeth arrived in Norka on September 22, 1767.
+They were part of a private recruiter group.
+Peter and his wife, Elisabeth, arrived in Norka on September 22, 1767.
 Their two children, Anton and Johannes, died en route to the settlement area.

 Fortitudo

 The Fortitudo (Fortitude) was a barque under the command of John Scott.
-The ship arrived at Kronstadt on July 19, 1766 and carried over 700 passengers.
-About 170 people that were members of households that later settled in Norka were aboard this arrival.
+The ship arrived at Kronstadt on July 19, 1766, carrying over 700 passengers.
+About 170 people who were members of households that later settled in Norka were aboard this arrival.

 Kargopol